KevinAst/MyWeb/FireWithin/gitbook-plugin-my-plugin/README.md

   By default, the ref will generate a Cornerstone sermon link, UNLESS it begins with an 'http' - which is assumed to be a complete self-contained URL link.

+  When the sermon reference is 'TXT', the cooresponding title is emitted as a text item only (i.e. NO link).

   If NO title is specified, it will default to 'Teaching'.

   ```
   EXAMPLE:
     - '20210418@@Pray Like Jesus' ...
 A Cornerstone sermon, ref: '20210418', title: 'Pray Like Jesus'
     - '20131113' ...
 A Cornerstone sermon, ref: '20131113', with NO title (defaulted to: 'Teaching')
+    - 'TXT@@Sacrificed' ... a text item only (i.e. NO link)
     - 'https://www.youtube.com/watch?v=otrqzITuSqE@@Oxford Mathematician Destroys Atheism'
       ... a self-contained URL link
           NOTE: This can be used for any generic URL/Label (not really sermon specific)